 Our Accomplishments, Your Benefits

-After reviewing this brief snapshot, we hope you’ll agree that your membership dues are an unbeatable bargain.
+After reviewing this snapshot of what we have done in the past and continue to work on, we hope you’ll agree that your membership dues are an unbeatable bargain.
 If you’re not a current member*, join today.

 Major accomplishments span 5 decades

 This has been among our Board's highest priorities primarily because of decreased fire risk and reduced power outages.
 Once intended to cover all streets in PPNA, utilities and regulators ultimately divided our area into three phases and allowed only our major streets and a handful of offshoots.
 PPNA meets monthly with the city and utilities to keep the project on track (a daunting task) and get the myriad roadblocks removed.
 For a recap of our beleaguered history on this project, visit our Undergrounding section.